Marcus Valerius Laevinus: The Aetolian League

 Preoccupied by the ongoing conflict with Hannibal and the Carthaginians, Rome was unable to send a force large enough to effectively deal with the Macedonian threat.
 Instead, they decided to form an alliance with one of Macedonia's long-term enemies in Greece, the Aetolians.

 In 212 BC, Laevinus was sent to begin negotiations with both the Aetolian League and Attalus I of Pergamum, which successfully concluded in the autumn of 211.
 The provisions of the treaty were generous to the Aetolians, but they were expected to do the bulk of the fighting, with Rome supplying naval support.

 Following the agreement, Laevinus wasted no time; he captured Zakynthos, and the Arcananian cities of Oeniadae and Nasos before wintering on Corcyra.

 Governorship of Sicily

 In late 211, Laevinus was sent to Sicily as governor in place of M. Claudius Marcellus.
-At the time, Mutines, a Carthaginian general, had been replaced as commander of the Numidian cavalry and betrayed Agrigentum to the Romans in revenge for the demotion.
+At the time, an officer of the Carthaginian army on Sicily called Mutines, a Liby-Phoenician rather than a pure-blooded Carthaginian, had been replaced as commander of the Numidian cavalry.
+He betrayed Agrigentum to the Romans in revenge for the demotion.
 According to Livy, Laevinus treated the city's leading citizens brutally to make an example of them.
 Shortly after, he received voluntary surrenders from forty Sicilian towns, and captured another twenty-six by betrayal or force, thus ending the war in Sicily.